camunda/camunda-docs/howtos/configuration.md

 Configuration of Algolia's index and crawler can be edited at https://crawler.algolia.com/.

-Currently, the only unique change to our configuration is that we specify multiple `pathsToMatch`, to accommodate our multiple docs instances:
+Currently, the only unique change to our configuration is that we specify multiple `pathsToMatch` to accommodate our multiple docs instances:

 ```
       pathsToMatch: [